datacarpentry/image-processing/_episodes/07-thresholding.md

 step in the program converts the binary mask layer returned by `cv2.threshold()` into a color image, by merging the same layer together as the blue, green, and red layers of the new image.
-This is accomplished with the `cv2.merge()` method; we pass in a list of the three color channel layers -- all the same in this case -- and the method returns a single image with those color channels.
+This is accomplished with the `cv2.merge()` function; we pass in a list of the three color channel layers -- all the same in this case -- and the function returns a single image with those color channels.

-Finally, we can use the `cv2.bitwise_and()` method we were introduced to in the [Drawing and Bitwise Operations]({{ page.root}}/04-drawing-bitwise/) episode to apply the mask to the original colored image.
+Finally, we can use the `cv2.bitwise_and()` function we were introduced to in the [Drawing and Bitwise Operations]({{ page.root}}/04-drawing-bitwise/) episode to apply the mask to the original colored image.
 What we are left with is only the colored shapes from the original, as shown in this image: